 Editor’s Note: October 4, 2019.
 An earlier version of this story was based on preliminary numbers the FBI released back in February.
 The full report was released on September 30, 2019, and the FBI UCR data indicated crime decreased 3.3% in 2018 over 2017.

-The FBI has released preliminary figures on data contributed voluntarily by U.S. law enforcement agencies showing an overall decrease of 4.3 percent in the number of reported violent crimes for the first 6 months of 2018 when compared with figures reported for the same time in 2017, according to the Preliminary Semiannual Uniform Crime Report (UCR).
+The FBI has released their full report on data contributed voluntarily by U.S. law enforcement agencies showing an overall decrease of 3.3 percent in the number of reported violent crimes between 2017 and 2018.

 What is Considered a Violent Crime?